Overview of Greenhouse Gases

 Reducing Methane Emissions

 There are a number of ways to reduce methane (CH4) emissions.
-EPA has a series of voluntary programs for reducing CH4 emissions.
 Some examples are discussed below.
+EPA has a series of voluntary programs for reducing CH4 emissions, and is supporting the President’s Strategy to Reduce Methane Emissions (PDF) (15 pp, 1.88MB).

 |Emissions Source||How Emissions Can be Reduced|